 Fossil Gen 7 wishlist: All the features I want to see

-Original article: Fossil’s core smartwatch series hasn’t changed much over the years.
+Fossil’s core smartwatch series hasn’t changed much over the years.
 The Fossil Gen 6 launched with the traditional rounded face and large pushers.
 Still, considerable advancements were made beneath the skin over the Gen 5 with the addition of a blood oxygen sensor and new Snapdragon silicon.
 While these improvements were welcome, the Gen 6 ultimately fell short of its contemporaries in several arenas.
 But will the Fossil Gen 7 put up more of a fight?
-Here’s everything we know about Fossil’s seventh-generation smartwatch and a list of improvements we’d like to see.
+Here are all the upgrades and changes I want to see with the Fossil Gen 7.

 Will there be a Fossil Gen 7?